jseyfried/GBArs/README.md

 	> Disassembly in the cloud.

 	As the name states: A website disassembling your binaries.
 Just copy and paste sections of your ROM files and have fun.
-Note that the GBA works in Little Endian mode.
+To use it, apply the following settings:

+	- **Arch**: ARMv4T (T = THUMB support)
+	- **Endian**: Little
+	- **Force THUMB Mode**: Default (Might need to toggle in case the disassembly is wrong.)
+	- **Register Names**: reg-names-std (Just a matter of taste.)

+	A hint on how you recognise whether the website erroneously disassembles ARM instructions as THUMB instructions: The first instruction of a BIOS or GamePak ROM file is almost always an unconditional ARM state branch like `b loc_00000058`.

+	Also note that ARMv4 is just the "instruction set version".
+Although the GBA's CPU is an ARM7TDMI (again, T = THUMB), its instruction set is ARMv4.
 - **[ARM7TDMI Technical Reference Manual](http://www.atmel.com/Images/ddi0029g_7tdmi_r3_trm.pdf)**

 	> This document is Open Access.
 This document has no restriction on distribution.